OleksiiLatypov/movie-recommender-assistant/README.md

 - director
 - writers
 - cast
-- runtime
-- release year
-- ratings
+  ...
 - popularity
 - movie links
 - poster URLs
 - embeddings

-The embeddings are generated using:
+The embeddings are generated using GPU on Google Colab in **sentence-transformerembeddings.ipynb** notebook:

 ```text
 BAAI/bge-base-en-v1.5